 It’s the same with your body, and that metric is calories.
 You should learn how to calculate your calories (I talk about that here).
 Once you’ve got a number, strive to eat that much per day.
 Aim for one gram of protein per pound of bodyweight, and add in lots of complex carbs and healthy fats.

 Anyone who tells you otherwise is just trying to sell you something, and they’re most likely lying out of their ass.
-Is there anything wrong with a ketosis diet, or the Atkins diet?
+Is there anything wrong with a ketosis diet, the dirty bulk diet, or the Atkins diet?
 No, of course not—but it’s only one piece of the puzzle, and doesn’t even work if you eat too much.
 You can get fat off of anything, if you eat more calories than you use.

 Funny enough, nobody likes talking about recovery because it’s not “hardcore.”
 Bench pressing 500 pounds is hardcore.
 Squatting until you puke is hardcore.
 But talking about how much you sleep and relax so that your body can minimize cortisol and recover?
 Not so hardcore.